ckadluba/GrpcDemos/README.md

 * In WCF controlled by Binding
   * OpenTimeout, CloseTimeout, SendTimeout, ReceiveTimeout
   * Enforced on client side
-* In gRPC every call has a timeout or deadline
+* In gRPC every call can have an individual deadline/timeout
-  * Some implementations specify fixed point in time (deadline) others a maximum delay (timeout)
+  * Some libraries use a fixed point in time (deadline) others a maximum delay (timeout)
   * Enforced by library
-  * Client error DEADLINE_EXCEEDED if service call exeeds deadline
+  * Handling in gRPC ASP.NET
+    * Client gets RpcException with StatusCode=DeadlineExceeded
-  * Server can check for status CANCELLED and stop .
+    * Server can use CancellactionToken in ServerCallContext object

 # Logging